savoirfairelinux/building-inclusive-open-source-software/docs/D-IDE.md

 - If the information is too fragmented, navigating will be slower (as it will need more user inputs) and context might be lost (as the logical link between elements will not be given for people who can’t see the information hierarchy on the screen).
 - If the information is grouped at a higher level than it should, navigating to a specific element will be harder and interactions will likely be more complicated due to the fusion of actions.

-While it certainly depends on the experience you are building and the platform you are targeting with your design, some good practices to start grouping your elements are :
+While it certainly depends on the experience you are building and the platform you are targeting with your design, some good practices to start grouping your elements are:

 - Elements that make a contextually atomic group, *i.e.* a group of elements for which we lose context if they are separated, must be grouped.
 - Elements that share the same primary action are typically grouped.
 Elements that have a diverging primary actions should not be grouped, unless you can elect one primary action and demote the other to secondary.